kormanowsky/jextract/README.md

     content: "#page-content"
 };
 ```
-2. Just pass you structure as a parameter to jExtract function:
+2. Just pass your structure as a parameter to jExtract function:
 ```javascript
 var data = jExtract(structure);
 ```